Richard Mentor Johnson: Vice presidency (1837–1841)

 Johnson served as vice president from March 4, 1837, to March 4, 1841.
 His term was largely unremarkable, and he enjoyed little influence with President Van Buren.
 His penchant for wielding his power for his own interests did not abate.
 He lobbied the Senate to promote Samuel Milroy, whom he owed a favor, to the position of Indian agent.
 When Lewis Tappan requested presentation of an abolitionist petition to the Senate, Johnson, who was still a slaveholder, declined the request.

 As presiding officer of the Senate, Johnson was called on to cast a tie-breaking vote fourteen times, more than all of his predecessors save John Adams and John Calhoun.
 Despite the precedent set by some of his predecessors, Johnson never addressed the Senate on the occasion of a tie-breaking vote; however, on one occasion, he did explain his vote — via an article in the Kentucky Gazette.

-After the financial Panic of 1837, Johnson took a nine-month leave of absence, during which he returned home to Kentucky and opened a tavern and spa on his farm to offset his continued financial problems.McQueen, pp. 19–20 Upon visiting the establishment, Amos Kendall wrote to President Van Buren that he found Johnson "happy in the inglorious pursuit of tavern keeping – even giving his personal superintendence to the chicken and egg purchasing and water-melon selling department".
+After the financial Panic of 1837, Johnson took a nine-month leave of absence, during which he returned home to Kentucky and opened a tavern and spa on his farm to offset his continued financial problems.
+Upon visiting the establishment, Amos Kendall wrote to President Van Buren that he found Johnson "happy in the inglorious pursuit of tavern keeping – even giving his personal superintendence to the chicken and egg purchasing and water-melon selling department".

 In his later political career, he became known for wearing a bright red vest and tie.
 He adopted this dress during his term as vice-president when he and James Reeside, a mail contractor known for his drab dress, passed a tailor's shop that displayed a bright red cloth in the window.
 Johnson suggested that Reeside should wear a red vest because the mail coaches he owned and operated were red.
 Reeside agreed to do so if Johnson would also.
 Both men ordered red vests and neckties, and were known for donning this attire for the rest of their lives.